 \section{Associated software}

-A custom version of Lare3d~\citep{arberStaggeredGridLagrangian2001} has been developed where a new module for anisotropic viscosity has been included. \rs{The version including the new module}{} can be found at \url{https://github.com/jamiejquinn/Lare3d}, \rs{and also}{has been} archived at~\citep{keith_bennett_2020_4155546}.
-The version of Lare3d used in the production of the results presented here, including initial conditions, boundary conditions, control parameters and the anisotropic viscosity module, can be found in~\citep{keith_bennett_2020_4155625}.
+A custom version of Lare3d~\citep{arberStaggeredGridLagrangian2001} has been developed where a new module for anisotropic viscosity has been included.
+The version including the new module can be found at \url{https://github.com/jamiejquinn/Lare3d}, and has been archived by~\revcite{\citet{keith_bennett_2020_4155546}}.
+The version of Lare3d used in the production of the results presented here, including initial conditions, boundary conditions, control parameters and the anisotropic viscosity module, can be found in the repository of ~\revcite{\citet{keith_bennett_2020_4155625}}.
+Associated running scripts for generating, building and running simulations on a cluster is also provided~\citet{jamie_j_quinn_2022_6327300}.
 The data analysis and instructions for reproducing all results found in this report may be also found at \url{https://github.com/JamieJQuinn/coronal-fluting-instability-analysis} and has been archived~\citep{quinnJamieJQuinnCoronalflutinginstabilityanalysis2021}.

 All simulations were performed on a single, multi-core machine with $40$ cores provided by Intel Xeon Gold 6138 Skylake processor running at $2$ GHz and $192$ GB of RAM, although this amount of RAM is much higher than was required; a conservative estimate of the memory used in the largest simulations is around $64$ GB.
 Most simulations completed in under $2$ days.